-Mathew Barreau explains how you can assist an athlete in the recover from a hamstring injury.
+Mathew Barreau explains how you can assist an athlete in the recovery from a hamstring injury.

-A role of an athletic trainer is to return the athlete back to full participation as quickly and as safely as possible.
-So, the instrumental question to be asked is: "How can we speed up the healing process?"
+A role of an athletic trainer is to return the athlete to full participation as quickly and as safely as possible.
+So, the helpful question to be asked is: "How can we speed up the healing process?"

 According to Wolff's Law, the body "reacts and develops according to the stresses placed upon it" (Kidd 2001).
 With this in mind, we need to stress the body in a way that will induce the injured tissue to heal quickly and effectively.
 General treatment guidelines for any injury require us to consider the following (Kidd 2001):

-The factors in the injury that we must consider are edema (swelling), pain on palpation, decreased ROM, decreased strength, decreased function.
+The factors in the injury that we must consider are oedema (swelling), pain on palpation, decreased ROM, decreased strength, decreased function.
 Using the five guidelines, this paper will explain in detail the treatment program for our injured athlete.
-Our assumption is that this athlete will be the only one in our care, and we will be able to devote our full attention to this athlete's needs.
+We assume that this athlete will be the only one in our care, and we will be able to devote our full attention to this athlete's needs.

 We must first address the modality of treatment.
 Modalities are used to curtail the body's reaction to inflammation, which is excessive (Kidd 2001).
-An injured body will produce signals (swelling, pain, etc) that will inhibit an athlete from performing at levels that may cause further damage.
-In doing this, it is being overprotective of the injured area.
+An injured body will produce signals (swelling, pain, etc.) that will inhibit an athlete from performing at levels that may cause further damage.
+In doing this, it is overprotective of the injured area.
 Modalities can control the body's signals.
-The six modalities are cryotherapy, crokinetics, thermotherapy, electrical stimulation, mechanical therapy, and pharmacological therapy (Kidd 2001).
+The six modalities are cryotherapy, cryokinetics, thermotherapy, electrical stimulation, mechanical therapy, and pharmacological therapy (Kidd 2001).

 Using ultrasound, we can penetrate deep into the muscle tissues.
 This will increase the extensibility of collagen (scar tissue; discussed in mechanical therapy), increase circulation, and decrease pain/spasm (Kidd 2001).
-Increasing circulation will give us greater repair capabilities due to the increase flow of oxygen and nutrients to the injured area.
-Since pain and spasm are limiting the ROM, then obviously anything to decrease those problems will be of benefit to the athlete.
+Increasing circulation will give us greater repair capabilities due to the increased flow of oxygen and nutrients to the injured area.
+Since pain and spasm are limiting the ROM, then anything to decrease those problems will be of benefit to the athlete.
 The recommendation is to use ultrasound before the workout.
 The heat will help reduce pain/spasm, which will increase the ROM.
-We are choosing this over cryokinetics mostly due to the fact that applying ice will be more likely to limit ROM even more (by causing muscles to contract - shorten - in an effort to heat the body back up (Kidd 2001)), which will limit our ability to complete activities for the day.
+We are choosing this over cryokinetics mostly because applying ice will be more likely to limit ROM even more (by causing muscles to contract - shorten - to heat the body back up (Kidd 2001)), which will limit our ability to complete activities for the day.
 Also, as swelling subsides (probably after only a few days), we will cease cryotherapy following the workout in favour of thermotherapy.
 This will allow us to begin dealing with collagen formation.

 This modality will also reduce pain/spasm and increase circulation.
 It also helps with muscle re-education (Kidd 2001).
-The recommendation is to not use this modality as long as the athlete is able to perform active functions, based on the S.A.I.D. principle (Arnheim 2001).
-We will switch to this if weight bearing exercises or active movements cause too much pain (in which case we will try cryokinetics first).
+The recommendation is not to use this modality as long as the athlete can perform active functions, based on the S.A.I.D. principle (Arnheim 2001).
+We will switch to this if weight-bearing exercises or dynamic movements cause too much pain (in which case we will try cryokinetics first).
 If other modalities are disruptive to the healing process, this modality will be used.

 Most commonly known as massage, this modality also decreases the onset of pain and spasms.
-Deep tissue massages can also help realign collagen fibers that are forming as scar tissue (Arnheim 2001 and Kidd 2001)[1,2].
-Even ice massages will influence direction of scar tissue growth.
-Responses to massage are mechanical, physiological and psychological in nature (Arnheim 2001).
+Deep tissue massages can also help realign collagen fibres that are forming as scar tissue (Arnheim 2001 and Kidd 2001)[1,2].
+Even ice massages will influence the direction of scar tissue growth.
+Responses to massage are mechanical, physiological and psychological (Arnheim 2001).
 The recommendation is to use this form of therapy following a workout.
 While swelling is still present and cryotherapy is still in place, we will massage the injured area lightly immediately after the workout before applying ice.
-Once swelling has subsided and thermotherapy is in place immediately following the workout, we will use massage after ultrasound - this will allow the ultrasound to break up collagen (Kidd 2001) to allow us to influence its growth/alignment better.
+Once the swelling has subsided, and thermotherapy is in place immediately following the workout, we will use massage after ultrasound - this will allow the ultrasound to break up collagen (Kidd 2001) to enable us to influence its growth/alignment better.

-This modality is mainly used to reduce pain and spasm, and to decrease inflammation.
-Personally, I am against any chemical means of interaction unless absolutely necessary.
+This modality is mainly used to reduce pain and spasm and to decrease inflammation.
+I am against any chemical means of interaction unless necessary.
 With all the other forms of therapy we are introducing, the benefits of pharmacological therapy will be covered in other ways.
 The recommendation is to avoid this form of therapy in favour of the previous five modalities.
-If the pain becomes too great, then pain medication may be prescribed into the routine.
+If the pain becomes too high, then pain medication may be prescribed into the routine.
 Pharmacological therapy should only be used to allow an athlete the opportunity to perform rehabilitation therapy (Kidd 2001).

 As stated previously, the pain/spasm within the muscle is causing a "guarding" of that muscle, subsequently creating a decreased ROM.
-Because ROM (in an athletic sense) is defined as the ability of a joint to move freely through its functional movements, any decrease in this will also have a negative effect on the activity performed.
+Because ROM (in an athletic sense) is defined as the ability of a joint to move freely through its functional movements, any decrease in this will also harm the activity performed.
 ROM is performed based on two assumptions (Kidd 2001)

 ROM is used to influence scar growth, rather than treat scar formation (Kidd 2001).
 Scar formation will cause a more permanent decrease in the ROM and subsequently the ability to perform the activity.
 In the early sub-acute stage of injury, passive ROM should be performed first, with a progression into active ROM "Let pain be your guide."
 Passive ROM will do the following (which will be directly beneficial to our injured athlete) (Kidd 2001):

-If pain is not too great, then active ROM can be used in place of passive ROM.
-Active ROM is used to: (Kidd 2001)
+If the pain is not too high, then active ROM can be used in place of passive ROM.
+Active ROM is used to (Kidd 2001)

 Using the philosophy that a tight muscle is a weak muscle (Kidd 2001), we need to provide some forum for strength building for our injured muscle.
 In strength exercises, an AROM is used, which will help influence scar tissue development in the plane of movement desired.
-As pain subsides (largely due to scar tissue formation) we will be able to return to normal functioning activity.
-Isokinetic exercises are best for an injured tissue, because we can control the speed of contraction and/or use manual resistance.
-(These obviously require the athlete to make an active contraction of the muscle; if pain is too great and activity is disruptive to the healing process; do not progress to strength training exercises.)
-Exercises where we can control the speed (especially on a machine) can help us determine to what level the athlete is ready to perform his activity; if particular speeds are more painful than others, we will have a better idea as to what activities should or should not be prescribed.
-Speed is the important factor here.
+As the pain subsides (mainly due to scar tissue formation), we will be able to return to normal functioning activity.
+Isokinetic exercises are best for an injured tissue because we can control the speed of contraction and/or use manual resistance.
+(These require the athlete to make an active contraction of the muscle; if the pain is too great and activity is disruptive to the healing process; do not progress to strength training exercises.)
+Exercises, where we can control the speed (especially on a machine) can help us determine to what level the athlete is ready to perform his activity; if particular speeds are more painful than others, we will have a better idea as to what activities should or should not be prescribed.
+Speed is an important factor here.
 (Arnheim 2001)

-Cycling can help with ROM of the injured limb (strap it to pedal), but need not include that limb in exercising (can use only non-involved side for source of power).
+Cycling can help with ROM of the injured limb (strap it to pedal) but need not include that limb in exercising (can use only non-involved side for the source of power).
 However, a problem with that can be an even greater imbalance produced by continuing to exercise the healthy side.

-Open chain exercises (end segment of limb moving freely in space) can isolate the muscle, but may provide false feedback.
+Open chain exercises (end segment of limb moving freely in space) can isolate the muscle but may provide false feedback.
 Open chain exercises include standing hamstring curls and hamstring curl machine.
 We will favour Closed chain due to the more physiologically-representative movements they provide.
 Ultimately the decreased function of our athlete is our main concern.
-We are wishing to return the athlete to per-injury levels as quickly (and safely) as possible.
+We wish to return the athlete to pre-injury levels as quickly (and safely) as possible.
 Our treatment plan must be implemented with the controlling principles of positive adaptation in mind.

 About the Author